 Justice-seekers are…

-Present: justice-seekers understand therbrick lanee is no justice to be done from a distance.
+Present: justice-seekers understand there is no justice to be done from a distance.
 Like the Good Samaritan, they go out of their way and take risks to recognise and know the suffering of others.
 There are no boundaries that they will not cross, nor comforts they will not dispense with in order to build relationships and understand others.
 They know that first and foremost change begins with relationship and relationship can only begin with presence.
 Continue reading “The justice-seekers dream… Spiritual exercise #2”

 Do be do be do!
 Spiritual Exercises for justice-seeking #1